Florida Child Support Attorney

 Can Child Support Orders Ever be Modified in Florida?

 Yes, if a material and permanent change in circumstances has occurred; and the difference between the existing monthly obligation and the amount provided for under the guidelines must be at least 15 percent or $50, whichever amount is greater, before the court may find that the guidelines provide a substantial change in circumstances.

 If there has been a substantial, material and unanticipated change in circumstances you may file a petition for modification of a child custody agreement with the assistance of a Florida child custody attorney, child support, alimony or parenting plan.
 Financial circumstances change and it’s one of the main driving factors most Florida child support attorneys see in seeking a modification of child support or alimony.

-If you need financial support or help with time sharing (i.e., visitation) issues before the divorce is finalized, you can ask the Florida divorce judge to order, on a temporary basis, child support, alimony or custody.
+If you need financial support or general information help with time sharing (i.e., visitation) and child custody issues before the divorce is finalized, you can ask the divorce judge to order, on a temporary basis, child support, alimony or Florida child custody.
 Court should always be your last resort though.
 Why?
 Because it costs a lot of money, takes a lot of time and a person you don’t know is going to make financial and emotional decisions for you and your family.
 Sometimes, but not often, there is no alternative.
 However, with a little hard work, most issues can be resolved without the “helping” hand of a Florida divorce judge.
 If you’re in need of a divorce attorney in Florida to discuss the specifics of your individual case, contact us via our online form or call (877) 348-3354.